 - Generally, professional references are preferred as opposed to character references.
 Professional references are people who have actually worked with the candidate as their supervisors, subordinates, or colleagues.
 In some instances, the reference may be a client or customer of the candidate.
 A current or former supervisor is the most preferable reference as that person is or was in a position to make assessments of the candidate.
 Character references may be acceptable if the candidate is new to the workforce.
 Academic references from teachers and professors are also acceptable if the candidate is a recent graduate.

-- Develop a set of job-related questions to be used on all reference checks.
-As with interview questions, target your questions to the competencies needed in the job.
-See sample references questions (search under forms) to develop a list of questions.
+- If the candidate does not want you to contact a certain employer, you can explore the reasons with the candidate.
+Develop a set of job-related questions to be used on all reference checks.
+As with interview questions, target your questions to the competencies needed in the job and record notes to document the reference check.

 - Be sure to record notes to document the reference check.